The 9-1-1 Copilot Becomes the Triage Interface

 Those numbers matter because emergency communications is a scarce attention system.
 If a voice agent can handle routine parking, noise, animal control, accident-report, or information calls without hiding emergencies, the human call taker may be more available for cardiac arrest, domestic violence, fire, overdose, crash injury, or active threat.
 A system that reduces hold time can be a public-safety intervention, not a vanity modernization project.

 But scarcity also creates dangerous incentives.
 A center under strain may accept automation because every alternative is worse.
 Procurement can turn staffing crisis into technical dependency.
-Once success is measured mainly by calls deflected, average hold time, and staff relief, the harder question can disappear: which callers were misclassified, discouraged, misunderstood, transferred too late, or turned into lower-priority records by the interface?
+Once success is measured mainly by calls deflected, average hold time, and staff relief, the harder question can disappear: which callers were misclassified, discouraged, misunderstood, transferred too late, routed to the wrong agency, or turned into lower-priority records by the interface?

 What the AI Is Doing